 It was determined that language ability was determined at a deep level within the structure of the brain of the various species, and the various animal genome databases that were being developed slowly began to throw light on the details of the mechanism.
-Improvements in DNA scanning techniques allowed thousands of species to have complete genome maps completed during the early twenty first century, including many mammals.
+Improvements in DNA scanning techniques allowed thousands of species to have complete genome maps completed during the early twenty-first century c.e., including many mammals.
 It was gradually determined which gene complexes were common between related species and which were unique to the species concerned.
 A number of human gene complexes were found to be unique, especially those concerned with language ability; these were closely related to patterns found in other mammals, and it was expected that controlled gene splicing could improve the language abilities of certain species..

 Computer modelling showed that modification of these complexes would very likely produce a viable animal; some simulations by the powerful subturing computers connected to the Distributed College intranet also suggested a substantial increase in intelligence would also result.
 However the United Nations and the World Council of Churches were quickly made aware of the development and the existing Animal Cruelty legislation was extended to prevent intelligence modification of animal germ lines.
 So the hypothetical 'talking chimp' genome remained a virtual construction only.
-IntronTek, Inc. meanwhile concentrated on human gene therapy, and became one of the most powerful corporations in the mid twenty-first century, although many lines of research were constrained by legislation.
+IntronTek, Inc. meanwhile concentrated on human gene therapy, and became one of the most powerful corporations in this period, although many lines of research were constrained by legislation.

 Tanenhaus was encouraged to continue her work using virtual modelling techniques, but she threatened to publish the genome as freeware to allow independent companies the ability to produce living specimens.
 IntronTek, Inc. revealed that it had detailed plans for the development of the 'talking chimp' in the newly established anational floating city of Sargassa, which was not a signatory of the UN conventions on genetic engineering.
-Over the next fifteen years she worked on the project, secretly at first, because the first attempts were not in fact viable after all, and due to the fact that Sargassa was placed under United Nations embargo and no specimens of the new species, named Pan sapiens and Pan sophans, were allowed to leave until after the Ocean conflict between Azania and Indonesia in 2045 c.e.
+Over the next thirty-five years she worked on the project, secretly at first, because the first attempts were not in fact viable after all, and due to the fact that Sargassa was placed under United Nations embargo and remained that way for nearly two decades.

-The young adult talking Bonobo, Jane, was introduced to the public at a press conference in Dakar in 2047 c.e.
-(78 a.t.) (breaking the UN embargo); her simple plea 'I do not want to be lonely' won over some animal rights sympathisers, but the fact that IntronTek, Inc. held the patent for her entire species enraged many more, causing widespread demonstrations in the world's capitals.
+The young adult talking Bonobo, Jane, was introduced to the public at a press conference in Dakar in 212 AT (breaking the UN embargo); her simple plea 'I do not want to be lonely' won over some animal rights sympathisers, but the fact that IntronTek, Inc. held the patent for her entire species enraged many more, causing widespread demonstrations in the world's capitals.
 Lacking a common cause, the anti-GE activists, animal rights and religious extremists were unable to unite sufficiently to prevent the eventual acceptance (by the WHO) of both varieties of talking chimps as having the right to exist and to multiply as new species.